Introduction

 Conclusion

-I don’t see what value distinguishing between these two broad errors would add over just sending back the 400.
+I don’t see what value distinguishing between these two broad errors would add over just sending back a plain 400 with an empty response body.

-The semantics of a 400 (Bad Request) code are almost the same as what these two errors - returned as Problem Details responses - would say.
+The semantics of a 400 (Bad Request) status code are almost the same as these two errors (returned as Problem Details responses) taken together.

 To log requests that led to 400 being returned, I could just turn on request logging in my reverse proxy (currently Azure app Service).